 While gooseneck microphones aren’t the most aesthetically pleasing of mics, they are known for optimizing voice clarity and maintaining a superior standard of audio quality – although for more compact spaces rather than larger rooms.

 Most gooseneck-style microphones integrate well with most modern conference room tools or innovations.

 Shopping for Conference Microphones: What You Need to Know

 Now that you know about the best conference room microphone options out there, let’s look at three vital things to consider when making your final choice.

 1. Consider your conference room space and shape

 When shopping for a conference room microphone, you should first examine your conference room shape and size.

 Choose your conference microphones depending on the type of space you’re looking to create.
 Ceiling and boundary mics will help you achieve a balanced sound in larger settings, while goosenecks usually suit more compact settings.
-Integrated mics like Neat Bar are a solid solution for achieving optimal sound clarity in almost every hybrid conference room space or setting.
+Integrated mics within Neat Bar are a solid solution for achieving optimal sound clarity in many hybrid meeting settings.

 Our complete conferencing room setup guide offers additional tips and advice on choosing the right equipment for your meeting space.